 Site improvements are necessary to prepare land for development and address potential impacts of development on- or off-site.
-Common improvements include grading, street lighting, and drainage; curb, gutter, and sidewalk installation; utility poles and connections; roadway improvements; etc. Financing site improvements can be a challenge for developers who propose affordable housing projects or small projects where infrastructure is lacking.
-To facilitate development and reduce the constraints and costs associated with site improvements, the City may, on a project-by-project basis, 1) allow developers to defer site improvements to a later date, 2) waive the requirement to underground utilities, or 3) waive or modify requirements for public street improvements if the improvements are cost prohibitive.
+Common improvements include grading, street lighting, and drainage; curb, gutter, and sidewalks; utility poles and connections; roadway improvements; etc. Financing site improvements can be a challenge for developers who propose affordable housing or small projects where infrastructure is lacking.
+To reduce the constraints and costs associated with site improvements, the City may, on a project-by-project basis, 1) allow developers to defer site improvements to a later date, 2) waive the requirement to underground utilities, or 3) waive or modify requirements for public street improvements if the improvements are cost prohibitive.

-- Require adequate site improvements for residential and mixed-use projects to ensure that impacts of development are addressed and mitigated. - Consider deferral, modification, or waiver of street improvements, undergrounding of utilities, and other features on a project-by-project basis. - Explore the feasibility of establishing an Enhanced Infrastructure Financing District to assist in financing the cost of project infrastructure.
+- 2.6a.
+Require adequate site improvements for residential and mixed-use projects to ensure that impacts of development are addressed and mitigated. - 2.6b.
+Consider deferral, modification, or waiver of street improvements, undergrounding of utilities, and other features on a project-by-project basis.